AboTyim/NetwarSystem/README.md

 * Bulk capture of Twitter account timelines.
 * Bulk capture of Twitter user profiles.
 * Persistent tracking based on a user's lists.
-* Capture streaming of userids or search terms.
+* Capture streams based on userids or search terms.

 The following are infrastructure dependencies.